 There is no Fran (from Dawn of the Dead) or Dr. Sarah Bowman (Day of the Dead) to pose an alternative to pre-apocalyptic gender roles.
 The Walking Dead is Rick’s story.
-It is the story of the failure of the small patriarch—the male breadwinner, the small businessman, the blue color (but white skinned) man of days long gone.
+It is the story of the failure of the small patriarch—the male breadwinner, the small businessman, the blue collar (but white skinned) man of days long gone.
 We watch him win and then lose it all—over and over and over again.
 The women are just one more thing to win or lose.

 An Endless Romero Movie?

 And so it goes on—this endless Romero movie (with all the impact but without the racial, class, social and gender consciousness of an actual Romero movie).
 Whenever the story goes into a narrative cul-du-sac it shifts from one genre to the other, nothing is resolved or transcended.
 It is like the death rattle of a lung.
 Here is the victorious cowboy.
 Here is the end of everything.
 Here is the sad victorious cowboy.
 Here is the end of all things.